adhocore/goic/README.md

 ### Revocation

 To revoke a token manually, invoke `g.RevokeToken()` from any context.
 See the [API](#revoketoken) below.
 There is also a working [example](./examples/all.go).
-Note that not all Providers support signing out.
+Note that not all Providers support revocation.

 ---
 ## GOIC API